 Through promotion of agroforestry and income diversification, Slow increases climate resilience of smallholder farmers in Laos

 Lao PDR is highly vulnerable to the effects of natural disasters, including extreme weather events which have been increasing in frequency and intensity.
 Slow promotes and implements agroforestry to increase climate resilience – with the smallholders who we work with.
-96.2% of the coffee farms have a canopy cover o f 8% or more , and weighted average canopy cover is 32.5%, with an average of 377 trees per ha.
-Our goal is that 80% of our Farmers will be growing coffee according to bird-friendly standards by 2025 We also support income diversification to increase climate-change resilience.
+96.2% of the coffee farms have a canopy cover of 8% or more, and the weighted average canopy cover is 32.5%, with an average of 377 trees per ha.
+We aim for 40% canopy cover in our farms with at least 12 different tree species per hectare.
+We also support income diversification to increase climate-change resilience.

 (Point addressed: 13.1)